 Outcomes and Expected Impact

-In addition, we will assess the use of healthcare resources in the first 90 days and the occurrence of (serious) adverse events, including Clostridium difficile infections.
+In addition, the use of healthcare resources in the first 90 days and the occurrence of (serious) adverse events were assessed, including Clostridium difficile infections.

 What may be the outcome for individual patients following stroke: